iamabhaymittal/iamabhaymittal/README.md

-- 👋 Hi, I’m @iamabhaymittal
+- 👋 Hi, I’m Abhay Mittal!
-- 👀 I’m interested in Frontend Development and Blockchain
+- 👀 I love building and breaking things😛
-- 🌱 I’m currently learning about the Ethereum Ecosystem!
+- 💼 I’m a full-stack dev (freelance / previously: nice.com)
-- 💞️ I’m looking to collaborate on web3 projects
+- 💞️ I’m looking to collaborate on AI and web3 projects
 - 📫 How to reach me: @aboiweb3 on twitter

 <!---